 This program matches isolated single moms, who are often grappling with poverty as well as the emotional and psychological difficulties that so often accompany relationship dissolution, with volunteer Mentors for friendship, support, and positive role modeling.
 Program run by 1Up Victoria Single Parent Resource Centre, located at 602 Gorge Rd.
 East, Victoria.

-Small group workshop series covering financial literacy, parenting, cooking, lifelong learning, employment strategies, visioning and goal setting.
+*Paused indefinitely due to COVID-19* Small group workshop series covering financial literacy, parenting, cooking, lifelong learning, employment strategies, visioning and goal setting.
 Located at the Mustard Seed Family Centre, 625 Queens Ave.
 Victoria.

 Triple P Parenting promotes a strong parent-child relationship, enhancement of child development as well as management of children’s behaviour in a constructive and non-harmful way.
 No Child Care Available.
 Limited child care subsidy.
 Located at James Bay Community Project, 547 Michigan St. Victoria.
 Contact Barbara, by phone or email.